circleguard/circlecore/source/understanding-results.rst

 Understanding Results
 =====================
-Each |Result| subclass corresponds to a different type of cheat that circleguard supports detecting.
+Each |Result| subclass corresponds to a different type of cheat that circlecore supports detecting.
 A full list of |Result|\s can be found under the subclasses of :class:`~circleguard.result.Result`.

 Although you should look at specific |Result|\s' documentation for the